debops/debops/docs/configuration-layout.rst

 Redis Server configuration files
 --------------------------------

-The Redis Server is designed to be configured without the need for a restart, it can also rewrite its own configuration files.
+The Redis Server is designed to be configured without the need for a restart.
+It can also rewrite its own configuration files.
 The ``debops.redis`` role is designed with this in mind.

 The default configuration file included in the ``redis-server`` package is diverted after installation to preserve the default values and avoid rewriting issues on a package upgrade.
-The default configuration is copied back in place afterwards to use the default Debian values where applicable.
+The default configuration is copied back in place afterwards to use the default Debian values.

 The role configuration is split into two files: